 Next, we pre-organise the face dataset into a graph (in fact, a tree) in which similar faces are ``close'' to one another.
-Let $G=(V_g,E_g)$ be a directed graph where each node $V_g$ is a 3D face $\textbf{F}$ from the training set and each edge $E_g$ connects two nodes $(v_i,v_j)$ in the graph.
-Let the edges of the graph be weighted by $w$:
+Let $G=(V_g,E_g)$ be a directed graph where each node $V_g$ is a 3D face $\textbf{F}$ from the dataset and each edge $E_g$ connects two nodes $(v_i,v_j)$ of the graph.
+Each edge of the graph has weight $w$:

 where $\beta_{ij}$ is the amount of bending energy required to deform face $F_i$ to $F_j$ and is measured using the 2D thin-plate spline model~\cite{bookstein1989}.
-Note that $\beta_{ij} \neq \beta_{ji}$ and $\beta_{ii}=0$. {Since, the faces are already roughly aligned, their nearest neighbor points are taken as approximate correspondences for the purpose of calculating the bending energy.} From $G$, we construct a minimum spanning tree $\Pi=(V_t,E_t)$ using Kruskal's algorithm, where $\Pi$ is a connected, acyclic and undirected graph.
+Note that $\beta_{ij} \neq \beta_{ji}$ and $\beta_{ii}=0$. {Since, the faces are already roughly aligned, their nearest neighbor points are taken as approximate correspondences for the purpose of calculating the bending energy.} From $G$, we construct a minimum spanning tree $\Pi=(V_t,E_t)$ using Kruskal's algorithm.
 The node with the maximum number of children is taken as the root node.

 The purpose of this pre-organisation is to increase the likelihood of finding point matches between pairs of faces.
 A naive approach would be to arbitrarily choose a single (or average) face as reference and find its correspondences to others in the dataset.
 But such an approach ignores the proximity between the face instances and the global information underlying the population. {The process and a sample graph are shown in Figure~\ref{fig:preorg}.}